-I think the most important thing it gave me was discipline.
+I think the most important thing it gave me was discipline actually.
 In India, when you become an actor, you do loads of drugs and get drunk and explode on stage.

 More like a rock star?

-When presented with passages from these accounts, Rada told us the school uses "a variety of exercises within its classes, all of which are widely used within the industry and have a long heritage in acting training."
-The administrators said they take "a zero-tolerance policy towards, and would never sanction training or exercises that compromise the safety or wellbeing of our students, both physically and psychologically," adding that "the organization takes every measure to ensure the safeguarding of its students and has strict guidelines over the behavior of its teaching staff."
+When presented with passages from these accounts, Rada told us they "use a variety of exercises within its classes, all of which are widely used within the industry and have a long heritage in acting training."
+They said they take "a zero-tolerance policy towards, and would never sanction training or exercises that compromise the safety or wellbeing of our students, both physically and psychologically," adding that "the organization takes every measure to ensure the safeguarding of its students and has strict guidelines over the behavior of its teaching staff."

 Lamda chose not to comment.